 If systemd has been on your system for long, you will likely obtain hundreds if not thousands of pages of logs which shows how big the journal database can become.

 For those who are used to viewing syslog display, they will find the format above pretty familiar.
 System administrators should note that the data displayed by journalctl above has been collected from more sources when compared to those that standard syslog routine implementations can gather from.
-This includes logs from the kernel, the initrd, standard application error output and early boot process logs.
+This includes Linux error logs from the kernel, the initrd, standard application error output and early boot process logs.

 Read: How to keep Ubuntu clean